Florence Y. Pan: Court of appeals service

+Notable rulings

+In the 2024 case United States of America v.
+Donald J. Trump, Judge Pan and two others presided over a federal appeals case that rejected Donald Trump's claim of absolute presidential immunity.
+During the January 2024 hearing, she challenged the Trump counsel's legal argument by posing a hypothetical scenario in which a president could order an assassination of a political rival and still be immune from prosecution.
+The Supreme Court overturned the circuit court's ruling and held that the president has immunity for official acts.

 Personal life

 In 2004, Pan married attorney Max Stier, whom she met at Stanford Law School and who serves as the president and CEO of the Partnership for Public Service, at the Embassy of New Zealand in Washington, D.C.
 They have two sons.